dborth/snes9xgx/trunk/README.txt

 has seen many ports to other consoles such as the Nintendo DS, Microsoft XBOX and now thanks to SoftDev the Nintendo GameCube!
 This is a straight port and is not based on any previous SNES emulators that have existed for the GameCube.
-You can get more information on SNES9X here from the below URL. http://snes9x.ipherswipsite.com/
+You can get more information on SNES9X here from the URL below: http://snes9x.ipherswipsite.com/

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬